8 Bearl Farm, Stocksfield, Northumberland, NE43 7AL

 Complaints Procedure

 Every client has the benefit of the Managing Director who is ultimately responsible for the relevant piece of work being carried out for that client.
-In some cases the Managing Director is actively involved in that work.
+In some cases, the Managing Director is actively involved in that work.
 In others the work is delegated under the supervision of a Fee Earner.
 The Managing Director will make every effort to ensure that the standard of services provided by the firm meets the client’s expectations.

 The Managing Director will generally be identifiable from the engagement letter you will have received.
-If however you are in any doubt as to who the Managing Director is, please ask your most immediate point of contact within the firm.
+If you are in any doubt as to who the Managing Director is, please ask your most immediate point of contact within the firm.

 Who do I make my Complaint to?